sahishnu1123/RISC-V-Disassembler/README.md

 ## Documentation

-For the documentation of the project, please check the pdf file 'report.pdf'.
+For the documentation of the project, please check the pdf file *report.pdf*